greghendershott/frog/README.md

 #
 auto-embed-tweets? = true

+# When embedding tweets that are replies, show the parent tweet along
+# with the reply?
+embed-tweet-parents? = true

 # Try to automatically link symbols in Markdown ```racket fenced code
 # blocks, to Racket documentation?
 racket-doc-link-code? = true